RatJuggler/sync-gandi-dns/README.md

   --help                          Show this message and exit.
 ```
 ## Docker

+**Note:** IPV6 connectivity is not enabled by default for docker containers, so the *ipify* IPV6 lookup will always fail, and the
+IPV6 address cannot then be kept up to date.
+I am currently reading [this](https://medium.com/@skleeschulte/how-to-enable-ipv6-for-docker-containers-on-ubuntu-18-04-c68394a219a2)
+blog post to better understand how IPV6 can be enabled.

 Alternatively docker build and compose files are available which create a standalone image to run the sync on an hourly schedule.